deepanshuarse/deepanshuarse/README.md

 # 👋 Hi there, I'm Deepanshu Arse

-🎓 Just finished 12th grade and diving into the world of coding!
+diving into the world of coding!

 ## 🚀 What I'm Learning
 - 💻 Web Development (HTML, CSS, JavaScript)